 Accounts receivable are recorded net of allowance for doubtful accounts.
-Estimates for allowances for doubtful accounts are determined based on existing contractual obligations and historical payment patterns.
-The allowance for doubtful accounts was zero at June 30, 2022 and December 31, 2021 and no bad debt expense was recorded for the six months ended June 30, 2022 and 2021.
+The allowance for doubtful accounts was zero at June 30, 2023 and December 31, 2022 and no bad debt expense was recorded for the three and six months ended June 30, 2023 and 2022.